explosion/spaCy/website/docs/api/cli.md

 <Infobox title="Notes on span characteristics" emoji="💡">

-If your pipeline contains a `"spancat"` component, then this command will also report span characteristics such as the average span length and the span (or span boundary) distinctiveness.
+If your pipeline contains a `spancat` component, then this command will also report span characteristics such as the average span length and the span (or span boundary) distinctiveness.
 The distinctiveness measure shows how different the tokens are with respect to the rest of the corpus using the KL-divergence of the token distributions.
-To learn more, you can check Papay et al's work on [*Dissecting Span Identification Tasks with Performance Prediction* (EMNLP 2020)](https://aclanthology.org/2020.emnlp-main.396/).
+To learn more, you can check Papay et al.'s work on [*Dissecting Span Identification Tasks with Performance Prediction* (EMNLP 2020)](https://aclanthology.org/2020.emnlp-main.396/).